• facebook

 • Native backup files are encrypted with the AWS KMS using the Encryption-Only crypto mode.

-Before you can begin utilizing Amazon RDS services, it is essential to establish the groundwork for native backup and restore.
-This involves setting up an Amazon S3 bucket to store your database backup (BAK) files, configuring the necessary AWS Identity and Identity Access Management role to gain access to the S3 bucket, and adding the SQLSERVER_BACKUP_RESTORE option to the user’s DB instance’s option group.
-Once you have completed these initial steps, you can then initiate the database migration process to Amazon RDS using the native backup and restore method.
+To start using Amazon RDS service, first you need to set up the native backup and restore which includes an Amazon S3 bucket to store the database backup (BAK) files, the AWS Identity and Identity Access Management role to access the S3 bucket, and the SQLSERVER_BACKUP_RESTORE option added to the option group on users’ DB instance.
+Considering that you are ready with them, you can proceed with the database migration process to Amazon RDS using native backup and restore.

-Prior to commencing the migration process, it is essential to confirm that native backup and restore functionality is both enabled and properly configured.
-To do so, please follow the steps provided below:
+Before proceeding with the migration process, make sure that native backup and restore is enabled & configured, follow the steps given below:

 1. Connect to SQL Server Database.